-NROTC students take, on average, two Naval Science courses per year, one each in the Fall and Spring semesters.
+NROTC students take, on average, two Naval Science courses per year, one each in the Fall and Spring semesters (plus the one credit-hour Naval Leadership Lab each semester).
 All Navy/Marine option scholarship students must take one course in American Military History/National Security Policy.
 All Navy option students are required to take two courses in English Composition.
-Additionally, scholarship students (not including Marine option students) must take two semesters of calculus and two semesters of physics.
+Additionally, scholarship students (not including Marine option students) must take two semesters of calculus and two semesters of calculus-based physics.

 What types of academic support does the NROTC unit provide?

-The NROTC Unit provides professional tutoring in calculus and physics for those students who need a little help with these difficult subjects.
-Additionally, we require all incoming freshman and anyone struggling to participate in weekly study hours.
+The NROTC unit directs students to utilize tutoring services provided by each school in calculus and physics for any NROTC student who would like a little help with these difficult subjects.
+GT, GSU, and KSU all provide these tutoring services free of charge.
+Additionally, we require all incoming freshman and anyone struggling academically to participate in weekly study hours.
 Each Midshipman is assigned to a class advisor.
-The class advisor is an active duty Lieutenant who also provides advice about school and NROTC while keeping the big picture in mind.
-The advisor will make sure each Midshipman is tracking along in their major and NROTC requirments.
+The class advisor is an active duty Navy Lieutenant or Marine Corps Captain who also provides advice about school and NROTC while keeping the big picture in mind.
+The advisor will make sure Midshipmen are tracking along in their majors and NROTC requirements.

 How does the Marine training differ from Navy training?

 In most respects, it is the same.
 Marine option students are not required to take calculus and physics courses.
-Marine option students take different Naval Science courses in their junior and senior years, and in the summer after their junior year they take part in the Officer Candidate School (OCS) training program “BULLDOG” at Quantico, Virginia.
+Marine option students take different Naval Science courses in their junior and senior years, and in the summer after their junior year they must complete Officer Candidate School (OCS) in Quantico, Virginia.
 Our Marine Officer Instructor guides them in their development, and upon graduation they are commissioned as Second Lieutenants in the U.S. Marine Corps.